samjulien/blog/_posts/2018-08-31-developing-real-time-web-applications-with-server-sent-events.markdown

 Now, when we need to close the connection from the server, we will need to invoke the `response.end()` method, as seen before.
 Also, the client should be informed about the closure, so that it can free resources on its side.

-To achieve that, an easy strategy to follow is to create an specific type of event that informs the client that they have to close the connection.
+To achieve that, an easy strategy to follow is to create a specific type of event that informs the client that they have to close the connection.
 For example, our server could simply generate a `closedConnection` event as follows:

 ```javascript
 setTimeout(() => {